mikeyEcology/MLWIC_examples/README.md

 <b> First follow steps [here](https://github.com/mikeyEcology/MLWIC/blob/master/README.md) to get your computer ready to run `MLWIC`. </b>\
 For more details on the methods, you can see [our paper](https://www.biorxiv.org/content/early/2018/06/14/346809), but I'm assuming that you are already familiar with this and that you have already installed and setup `MLWIC`.

-Then download the example csv and folder of images from this repository ("image_labels.csv" and "test_images") to your computer and note the location.
+Then download the example csv and folder of images from this repository ("image_labels.csv" and "images") to your computer and note the location.
 In this example, I have downloaded to my desktop.
+If you put the csv, the images folder, and the L1 folder in the same folder, you can avoid specifying paths.
+You just need to set your working directory to this folder before running functions and leave the path_prefix, data_info, and model_dir empty.
+In the examples below, I specify paths because this is a more efficient way to store data (the function will find files and folders anywhere on your computer if you specify their paths).

 <b>Use the model to classify the images in the folder using `classify`.</b> Here, I show code using the paths that are on my computer.
 Unless your username on your computer is mikeytabak, you will have a different path.
-If you don't know how to get your path, you can find some information in [this video](https://www.youtube.com/watch?v=kIhGavBqXYc) or [this blog](https://www.cnet.com/how-to/how-to-copy-a-file-path-in-os-x/).
 ```
 classify(path_prefix = "/Users/mikeytabak/Desktop/images", # this is the absolute path to the images.
          data_info = "/Users/mikeytabak/Desktop/image_labels.csv", # this is the location of the csv containing image information.
 It has Unix linebreaks and no headers.